Michael Dennis

 Refugees, Diasporas, and Armed Conflict

-Prior to university, he served as an enlisted Rifleman in the U.S. Marine Corps, deploying to Africa to support combat operations in Somalia and the evacuation of American personnel from Rwanda during the 1994 genocide.
-He spent his final year with the Marine Wrestling team.
+Prior to university, Dennis served as an enlisted U.S. Marine Corps Rifleman with the 2nd Battalion, 5th Marine Regiment and deployed with the 11th Marine Corps Expeditionary Unit-Special Operations Capable to Africa to support operations in Somalia and the evacuation of American personnel from Rwanda during the 1994 genocide.
+He spent his final year as a Freestyle and Greco-Roman wrestler with the Marine Wrestling team.

 Contact Information